Apply today, there’s still room for you at Calvin!

-North American students, first time in any college
+North American students, first time in any college or university

 Students transferring to Calvin from another college or university

-Canadian students, first time in any college
+Canadian students, first time in any college or university

 Non-Canadian international students and domestic internationals